MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/filling-in-an-ndis-guid-structure.md

 } NDIS_GUID, *PNDIS_GUID;
 ```

 To obtain a GUID for the **Guid** member of the structure, you can run the Uuidgen.exe application.
-For more information about this application, see the Microsoft Windows SDK documentation.
+For more information about this application, see [Generating Interface UUIDs](/windows/win32/rpc/generating-interface-uuids).

 The **Oid** or **Status** member is a ULONG that is an OID code.
 NDIS 6.0 does not map custom status indications to WMI GUIDs.